Electron Dynamics in Neutron Scattering with Hydrogen Atoms

-where $M$ is the total mass of the three-body system $M=m_{n}+m_{p}+m_{e}$ and $\alpha$ is the ratio of the electron's mass to that of the hydrogen atom $\alpha=m_{e}/(m_{p}+m_{e})=1/1837$.Fig.\ref{fig:Schematic-diagram-of} shows the schematic diagram of the relative coordinates in the three-body system.
-The black (green, red) circle represents the electron (the proton, the neutron).
+where $M$ is the total mass of the three-body system and expressed as $M=m_{n}+m_{p}+m_{e}$.
+The symbol $\alpha$ is the ratio of the electron's mass to that of the hydrogen atom, given by $\alpha=m_{e}/\left(m_{p}+m_{e}\right)=1/1837$.
+In Fig. \ref{fig:Schematic-diagram-of}, the schematic diagram shows coordinates in the three-body system.
+The blue (green, red) circle represents the electron (the proton, the neutron).